 It is essential that the surgeon establish the diagnosis of shoulder instability before surgical treatment is considered.

-Shoulder exercises to strengthen the rotator cuff such as those shown in the figure above may help control an unstable shoulder.
-Particularly in atraumatic instability rotator cuff strengthening and training the shoulder for stability are the mainstays of treatment.
+Shoulder exercises to strengthen the rotator cuff, such as those shown in Figure 12 above, may help control an unstable shoulder.
+Particularly in atraumatic instability, rotator cuff strengthening and training the shoulder for stability are the mainstays of treatment.

 Goal of surgery